RIR360/development/journal/2025/august.md

 ## 08/25/2025
 - Keep yourself operational even when everything is just not right.
 - Keep following your routine even when your heart is craving someting you can't have.
+- Working hard alone is not the supreme win, working hard on bad days is.